Caelean0/Projektarbeit-2-Hive/ReadMe.md

+## Personal Fork
+This is a personal fork of this repository, primarily used as a showcase.
+My tasks and responsibilities within the project include all of the programming duties listed below, as well as managing the SCRUM workflow and the project management toolchain."

+---
 # Hive – 2nd Semester Project

 This project, "Hive", was created by Team WenigerSalz, consisting of 2nd semester Game Development students at SRH Heidelberg.